FDio/csit/docs/job_specs/report_iterative/3n-skx/vpp-mlr-00.md

 1c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6base
 2c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6base
 4c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6base
-##### ethip6-ip6scale20k
-1c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6scale20k
-2c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6scale20k
-4c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6scale20k
-##### ethip6-ip6scale200k
-1c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6scale200k
-2c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6scale200k
-4c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6scale200k
-##### ethip6-ip6scale2m
-1c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6scale2m
-2c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6scale2m
-4c AND 78b AND ndrpdr AND xxv710 AND drv_avf AND ethip6-ip6scale2m
 #### dpdk-vfio-pci
 ##### ethip6-ip6base
 1c AND 78b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip6-ip6base
 2c AND 78b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip6-ip6base
 4c AND 78b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip6-ip6base
-##### ethip6-ip6scale2m
-1c AND 78b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip6-ip6scale2m
-2c AND 78b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip6-ip6scale2m
-4c AND 78b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip6-ip6scale2m
 ## ./ip6_tunnels
 ## ./l2
 ### intel-x710